dtagone/Cloud-computing-Lab/Lab4_Access_Control_and_Network_Security_Report.md

 - Docker Desktop and Git Bash for Windows.
 - `kind` and `kubectl` for the local Kubernetes cluster.
 - An authenticator application for Task 2.
-(This lab uses Google authenticator)
+(Google authenticator is used for this lab.)
 - A workaround code will be provided due to oathtool not being able in Windows.
 - Trivy (or an equivalent scanner) for image scanning.
 - Internet access for the initial container-image downloads.